Sygil-Dev/whoosh-reloaded/docs/source/searching.rst

         print(results.collapsed_counts)

 Collapsing works with both scored and sorted results.
-You can use any of the facet types available in the :mod:`whoosh-reloaded.sorting` module.
+You can use any of the facet types available in the :mod:` whoosh_reloaded.sorting` module.

 By default, Whoosh uses the results order (score or sort key) to determine the documents to collapse.
 For example, in scored results, the best scoring